FIRMS Frequently Asked Questions

 What is the difference between NRT and Standard quality fire data?

 Standard data products are an internally consistent, well-calibrated record of the Earth’s geophysical properties to support science.
-Near real-time (NRT) fire products are generated within approx 3 hours of satellite observation to meet the needs of the applications community.
+Near real-time (NRT) fire products are generated within approximately 3 hours of satellite observation to meet the needs of the applications community.
 To facilitate this a number of changes have been made to the standard processing approach: data downlinked from the satellite are sorted, processed and delivered in an expedited manner (as Session-based Production Data Sets).
-They key difference between the NRT fire products and those for standard science processing are the data used to determine the precise location and tilt of the satellite.
-Standard products use definitive geo-location (attitude and ephemeris) data provided daily, whereas NRT products use predicted geo-location provided by the instrument’s Global Positioning System (GPS) or an approximation of navigational data (depending on platform).
-Terra and VIIRS have an on-board GPS, therefore captured data can be processed immediately with its supplied predicted navigational data.
-However, Aqua does not have an on-board GPS, so for immediate processing it requires spacecraft housekeeping data and predicted ephemeris.

 What are the different sources of fire data in FIRMS?

-MCD14ML are the standard quality data processed by the MODIS Fire Team Science Computing Facility at the University of Maryland.
+- MCD14ML provided by FIRMS are a subset of the standard quality data processed by the MODIS Fire Team Science Computing Facility at the University of Maryland.
 These are available with a 2-3 month lag through the Archive Download Tool and can be viewed and queried in Fire Map.

 How often are the active fire data acquired?